Help students strengthen their visual-spatial skills by working on these projects.

-Explain to the children that you will be reading a story about baby animals.
-Engage the children in a discussion about baby animals.
+Explain to students that you will be reading a story about baby animals.
+Engage students in a discussion about baby animals.
 What do they already know about baby animals?
-Ask the children to describe how baby animals and human babies are similar.
+Ask students to describe how baby animals and human babies are similar.
 How are animal mothers and human mothers and fathers similar?

 Animal Vocabulary Cards

 - Oak-tag sheets

 - Clear contact paper

 - Photocopy the pages of the book depicting each of the animals.

 - Glue each photocopied page onto a sheet of oak-tag paper and cover with clear contact paper.
 These will be the animal cards.